sdancyger/oracle-db-training/wk 1/readme.md

 1. Identify the type of database model that has been represented in the given model snapshots:

 - a.
 Hierarchial database model
-    - This is a tree like model where each node (employee, part-time, full-time, etc.), are connected by branches.
+    - This is a tree-like model where each node (employee, part-time, full-time, etc.), are connected by branches.

 - b.
+Hierarchial database model
+    - This is a tree-like model where each node (customer ID/customer name) braches to other nodes (bank acct 1 and bank acct 2).

+- c.
+Relational data
+    - ldm, logical data model
+    - entity relationship model (erm)